AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 ```

 Using *over-eager evaluation*, the running minimum, maximum, and average of the values in
-`DataCollection` is tracked so that when `min`, `max` and `avg` are called, a value is immediately
+`DataCollection` are tracked so that when `min`, `max` and `avg` are called, a value is
-`return`ed.
+`return`ed at once.
 The idea behind *over-eager evaluation* is to lower the cost per call, if the
-computation is requested frequently, by caching the data.
+computation is requested often, by caching the data.

 One such way to cache data is with `std::map`.